top of page

 Step 5: Caring for Your Raised Bed Garden

 As your plants grow, you may need to stake them or add supports to keep them from toppling over.
 Just be careful not to damage the roots when you are adding supports.
-With a little care, your raised garden on concrete will provide you with fresh vegetables all season long!
+With a bit of care, your raised garden on concrete will provide you with fresh vegetables all season long!

 FAQ'S